-We go to Havana for an exclusive interview with the President of the Cuban National Assembly Ricardo Alarcon.
+We go to Havana for an exclusive interview with the president of the Cuban National Assembly, Ricardo Alarcon.
 The Cuban and Venezuelan governments have repeated their calls for former CIA operative Luis Posada Carriles to be extradited to stand trial for his role in the 1976 bombing of a Cuban airliner that killed 73 people.
-Posada was scheduled to go on trial in Texas on Friday for immigration fraud but a U.S. federal judge tossed out the indictment on Tuesday making Posada a free man.
-Alarcon also talks about the plight of the Cuban 5, Guantanamo Bay, and the health of the ailing Cuban President Fidel Castro. [includes rush transcript]
+Posada was scheduled to go on trial in Texas on Friday for immigration fraud, but a U.S. federal judge tossed out the indictment on Tuesday, making Posada a free man.
+Alarcon also talks about the plight of the Cuban Five, Guantanamo Bay and the health of the ailing Cuban president, Fidel Castro. [includes rush transcript]

 We go now to Havana for an exclusive satellite interview with the president of the Cuban National Assembly, Ricardo Alarcon.
 Welcome to Democracy Now!

 AMY GOODMAN: It’s good to have you with us.

 RICARDO ALARCON: Nice to be here.

 AMY GOODMAN: First, your response to the release of Posada and also the dropping of the charges against him, albeit they were just on immigration issues.

 RICARDO ALARCON: Well, I think that what happened the other day in El Paso was a decision by Judge Cardone that put an end to a charade that was organized by the administration.
 They had spent two years not indicting Posada, not prosecuting him for his real crimes, but playing games with these alleged migratory infractions that, according to the judge, in case he were to be found guilty of those violations, he would get only half a year or one year in prison, and he has served already two.